 Other (expense) income consists of income received or expenses incurred for activities outside of our core business.
-Other expense consists primarily of interest expense.
+Other expense consists primarily of interest expense and unrealized gain/loss on marketable securities.

 Provision for Income Taxes

 Provision for income taxes consists of estimated income taxes due to the United States government and to the state tax authorities in jurisdictions in which we conduct business.
 In the case of a tax deferred asset, we reserve the entire value for future periods.